Login

 APPLICATIONS

-Chemical drums, jerricans, carboys, toys, picnic ware, household and kitchenware, cable insulation, carrier bags, food wrapping material.
+Common applications include chemical drums, jerricans, carboys, toys, kitchenware, insulation for cables, carrier bags, and food wrapping material.

 PROPERTIES